msedej96/Irrigation-system/README.md

 # Irrigation-system
-Embedded irrigation system to provide a more optimal amount of water to the plants.
+Embedded irrigation system which provide a more optimal amount of water to the plants.

 The device is capable to control of 8 electromagnetic valves (with the extension even more).
 It also has a sensor for measuring temperature and humidity in the air, as well as moisture in the soil.
 For off-grid irrigation systems, it can control the (submersible) pump and monitor the water level in the tank.